 Surgery for advanced bowel cancer

-This page tells you about surgery for advanced bowel cancer, including bowel cancer that has spread to the liver.
-You can find information about
+This page tells you about surgery for advanced bowel cancer (colorectal cancer), including bowel cancer that has spread to the liver.
+You can find the following information

 Surgery for advanced bowel cancer